 Scleral lenses are custom-fit to each patient’s individual cornea.
 This requires the optometrist to acquire more in-depth knowledge in areas traditionally belonging in the field of a corneal specialist.

 Moreover, special equipment is needed to fit specialty lenses.
 The optometrist uses different devices to assess whether a particular specialty lens is a good fit and to precisely measure a cornea’s unique shape.

 When Should You See an Eye Doctor for Specialty Lenses?

 Many of our patients have experienced discomfort or complications when using traditional soft contact lenses.
 In these cases, wearing scleral lenses offer more comfort yet provide the same visual acuity or better.

 If you have an eye condition that prevents you from wearing regular contact lenses, such as corneal irregularities (i.e. keratoconus), post corneal transplant, severe dry-eye, or an unusually high refractive error, scleral contact lenses may be a good fit.

 Special lenses may also help patients cope with complications following surgery or improve remaining refractive errors.
-Dr. Les Lung, Dr. Teri Yoshimura, Dr. Rachael Barker, & Dr. Catherine Tsang can help you evaluate your alternatives.
+Dr. Les Lung, Dr. Teri Yoshimura, Dr. Brittany Ng, & Dr. Catherine Tsang can help you evaluate your alternatives.